rampvisdevelopment/Agent-based-Sensitivity-Analysis-Primer/README.md

 The system expects data in the ensemble timeseries (ents) format, essentially as a specific collection of CSV files.
 Details on the ents format can be found [here](https://github.com/rampvisdevelopment/Ensemble_Time_Series_Format)

-So the steps for adding a new dataset are:
+The steps for adding a new dataset are:

 0) Have data the ents format.
 Come up with a **name** for your dataset
 1. Upload dataset in either zip format or on a service where they may be downloaded as a zip.
 When the SCRC data-pipeline is complete this can be used, until then upload to github works, [here is an example](https://github.com/rampvisdevelopment/ents_example_dataset).